-Multiple extreme weather events over the financial year significantly increased customer requests at times which undermined response timeframes.
+Multiple extreme weather events over the financial year significantly increased customer requests at times, which undermined response timeframes.

-12 Roads and footpaths customer service requests jobs dispatched to our maintenance contractors by the call centre.
-Specified time frames are defined in AT's customer service standards: 2 days for incident linvestigation as a high priority; 3 days for an incident investigation as a normal priority; 1-hour emergency response time.
+14 Roads and footpaths customer service requests jobs that are dispatched to our maintenance contractors by the call centre.
+Specified time frames are defined in AT's customer service standards: 2 days for incident investigation as a high priority; 3 days for an incident investigation as a normal priority; one hour emergency response time.

-Percentage of total AT case volume resulting in a formal complaint (baseline of 0.77% for 2020 calendar year) Less than 0.7% 0.3% 0.38% EXCEEDED Percentage of formal complaints that are resolved within 20 working days (baseline of 79% for 2020/21).
-14 85% 87% 89% MET
+Percentage of total AT case volume resulting in a formal complaint (baseline of 0.77% for 2020 calendar year) Less than 0.7% 0.3% 0.38% EXCEEDED -- ---------------- ------ ------- ----------